slidevjs/slidev/docs/guide/why.md

 ## Developer Friendly

 Slidev provides first-class support for code snippets for developers.
-It supports both [Prism](https://prismjs.com/) and [Shiki](https://github.com/shikijs/shiki) to get pixel perfect syntax highlighting, while still being able to modify the code at any time.
+It supports both [Prism](https://prismjs.com/) and [Shiki](https://github.com/shikijs/shiki) to get pixel-perfect syntax highlighting, while still being able to modify the code at any time.
 With [Monaco editor](https://microsoft.github.io/monaco-editor/) built-in, it also empowers you to do live coding / demonstration in your presentation with autocompletion, type hovering, and even TypeScript type check support.

 Learn more about [highlighters](/custom/highlighters) and [Monaco configuration](/custom/config-monaco).